The largest and most popular museum in Philadelphia, Pennsylvania, holds an amazing collection of over 240,000 objects.

 Benjamin Franklin Drawing Electricity from the Sky is a remarkable work of art by American artist Benjamin West.
 It depicts an experiment that was conducted in Philadelphia in 1752 by Benjamin Franklin.
 He wanted to prove that lightning in the sky is, in fact, electricity.

 Benjamin West was born in Pennsylvania but eventually settled in London.
 He was the co-founder of the Royal Academy of Arts and was the institution’s second president.
-He was a friend of Benjamin Franklin as well as both were Pennsylvanians who met each other in London.
+He was a friend of Benjamin Franklin and both were Pennsylvanians who met each other in London.

 4. The Burning of the Houses of Lords and Commons – J.M.W.
 Turner